Boston's festive winter holiday markets pop up across the city during late November and December, bringing lots of holiday sparkle and cheer.

 And don't forget: SoWa First Fridays take place from 5pm-90m on the first Friday of every month - so come back in January for another Friday evening of art, culture, and inspiration as the SoWa Art + Design District neighborhood's artists, galleries, shops, and showrooms open their doors and welcome you to come in.

 Dates/Hours: December 6, 6pm-10pm, Dec 7, 10am-8pm, and Dec 8, 10am-6pm | Free admission | 460 and 500 Harrison Ave, in Boston's South End | More info: SoWa Website | Closest T station: Orange Line/Tufts Medical Center

 (In case you're not familiar with Boston, SoWa is the area south of Washington Street in the South End which many of the city's artists, galleries, showrooms, crafts people, and design studios call "home."
 You'll find some awesome restaurants, bistros, and bars in this area as well.)

 2. Winter Revelry: Holiday Pop Up Market in Seaport

-Shop for the perfect tree at Cityscapes Transplanted Roaming Greenhouse's pop-up tree farm, sample the choppy brews and winter wines at Aeronautic Brewing's winter lounge, and immerse yourself in the festive offerings from some of the Boston area's best master artisans at Winter Revelry, Seaport's holiday market located in the Innovation and Design Building.
+Shop for the perfect tree at the pop-up tree farm, sample the hoppy brews and winter wines at Aeronautic Brewing's winter lounge, and immerse yourself in the festive offerings from some of the Boston area's best master artisans at Winter Revelry, Seaport's holiday market located in the Innovation and Design Building.